salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 ## Marketing Cloud to Heroku

+Marketing Cloud to Heroku push is done in two steps:
+ * exporting DataExtention to zip file
+ * load this file to Heroku and upload it to db.

 ### Marketing Cloud setup
 Make sure your Marketing Cloud account is provisioned with Mail, Automation Studio and Enhanced FTP.